ask53/openVoltam/README.md

 -- THIS IS IN PROGRESS AND DOES NOT YET WORK TO RUN A COMPLETE ANALYSIS.-- -- USE AT YOUR OWN RISK --

-Open source software for running voltammetry and analyzing results.
+Open source software for running voltammetric tests and analyzing their results.
 Designed to work with the RodeoStat from IO Rodeo, https://iorodeo.com/pages/rodeostat

 ## Installation (for now)
 To run the most up to date version of OpenVoltam follow these steps: